vmware-archive/purser/README.md

 ## Features

 * Query cost associated with Kubernetes native groups
-* Extend Kuber with YAML based declarative custom service, microservice and applicatin definitions
+* Extend Kuber with YAML based declarative custom service, microservice and application definitions
 * Capability for control over time range for cost query
 * Capacbility for cost analysis based on resource Usage or Allocation
 * Set budget limits on Kubernetes native or custom defined groups